 Let’s learn how to do this properly.
 Along the way, we’ll share important growth marketing insights.

 Step 2: Segment your audience

-Using Segment Personas, you can segment your traffic and users using any criteria you care about.
+Using Twilio Engage (formerly Segment Personas), you can segment your traffic and users using any criteria you care about.

 Segmenting by location.
 If users behave differently based on location, you’ll want to separate them out accordingly.
 For example, perhaps you only ship certain products to specific regions, or maybe certain countries have different cultural and language expectations.

 Segmenting by behavior.
 The visitor/user events you already track within Segment can also be used to create Personas.
 Let’s take a look at that below.